DivadNojnarg/CaPO4Sim/README.md

 - a detailed view of PO4 reabsorption and its regulation by PTH and FGF23 in the proximal tubule is now available.
 - the shinycssloader (spinner when application is busy) has been updated.
+- tmax is now secured: if it has a bad value (missing, negative,...), then an error is displayed and the parameter is reset.
+Moreover, an orange text indicates which value to choose for tmax (shinyFeedback)
 - the core has been replaced by a C code which runs 60 times faster than the previous version.